claudioscheer/nextcloud-self-hosted/README.md

 sudo ./aws/install
 ```

-- Configure credentials:
+- Configure credentials for user and root:

 ```
 aws configure
 sudo aws configure
 ```

-Configure also as `sudo` to be able to run aws cli as root.

 - Create a script with the following content: